OKScienceDE/Open_Science_101/README.md

 ### What we DO want to achieve

-Instead we want to come up with is a set of educational resources that provides usable teaching material elaborating the basic principles of Open Science that most of the different contexts (e.g. disciplines), if not all, have in common.
+Instead we want to come up with a set of educational resources that provide usable teaching material elaborating the basic principles of Open Science that most of the different contexts (e.g. disciplines), if not all, have in common.

 This material can then be easily adapted (e.g. forked) and complemented by e.g. domain-specific tools, regulations, or any other particular topics.

-Over time, this would hopefully build a extended variety of educational material for many different contexts.
+Over time, this would hopefully build an extended variety of educational material for many different contexts.

 ## Current Status